Skip to content

 • Prevention: Funds directed to methods or activities that seek to reduce or deter specific or predictable problems, protect the current state of well-being, or promote desired outcomes or behaviors.

-Federal Budget Item Number
+Federal Assistance Listing Number

 This number, also known as a program’s Catalog of Federal Domestic Assistance (CFDA) number, is a unique identifier that recipients or potential recipients can use to search for more information about a funding stream on USASpending.gov, SAM.gov, grants.gov, and a number of other federal websites.